 Example: 127lbs x .8 = 101.6g of protein OR 127lbs x 1 = 127g of protein

-Note: Some studies show that your protein intake could be as low as .64 but you would need to experiment with that and see how your body responds.
-It's important to note that protein can raise your Total Daily Energy Expenditure (Source: Precision Nutrition) so it's possible that you will burn more calories when digesting proteins which may make a higher protein diet more beneficial for you.
-(See note at bottom of the page for an explanation of this).
+Note: Some studies show that your protein intake could be as low as .64, but you would need to experiment with that and see how your body responds.
+It's important to note that protein can raise your Total Daily Energy Expenditure (Source: Precision Nutrition), so you may burn more calories when digesting proteins, which may make a higher protein diet more beneficial for you.
+(See note at the bottom of the page for an explanation of this).

 Example: 30% of 1905 (my maintenance calories) is 571 calories.
-Since there are 9 calories per gram of fat I need to divide 571 by 9 63g of fat per day.
+Since there are 9 calories per gram of fat, I need to divide 571 by 9, and I can eat 63g of fat per day.

-Step 3: Now it's time to use the leftover calories for my carbs (yay math!)
-Just take your total calories and subtract your protein calories and fat calories from above to find your carb calories then divide by four to get your carb grams.
+Step 3: Now, it's time to use the excess calories for my carbs (yay math!).
+Take your total calories and subtract your protein calories and fat calories from above to find your carb calories, then divide by 4 to get your carb grams.